 Winter road tripping is not a race.
 Set your itinerary with as much flexibility as possible; essential anyway when traveling with children but even more important when you have extreme weather conditions to contend with.

-Remember daylight hours are likely to be more limited too.
+Remember, daylight hours are likely to be more limited too.
 It’s safest to do your winter driving during the day, so you may not cover as long a distance in a single day as you ordinarily would in the summer.
-We’d highly recommend breaking your journey into smaller sections in winter.
+We’d highly recommend breaking your journey into smaller sections in winter and limiting the number of hours your drive per day.

-To have a safe and enjoyable winter road trip, you’ll need to prepare your vehicle for the elements.
+You’ll need to prepare your vehicle for the elements to have a safe and enjoyable winter road trip.
 This is especially important if you’re traveling in a place where it snows more than six inches per year or there’s a possibility of ice or heavy rain.

 Check Your Tires